osrf/gazebo_tutorials/guided_a/tutorial1.md

 [Bullet](http://bulletphysics.org/wordpress/).
 That's only to name a few.

 Among Gazebo's dependencies, there are some dependencies which are maintained by the Gazebo core team.
-Often Gazebo development is tied to the development of these libraries, so everything that will be discussed on this series also applies to those libraries.
+Gazebo development is often tied to the development of these libraries, so everything that will be discussed on this series also applies to those libraries.
 All these libraries are hosted on Bitbucket using mercurial.
 They are the following: